apillai-work/text-readability-classifier/README.md

 **Aim: To construct a model that allows writers to have more control over their writing, so that they could structure their work according to their intended audience.**

-**Project Use Case: To analyse speaking styles of various political leaders**

 The purpose of this project was to build and analyse various deep learning models for text readability classification in order to determine whether a piece of text is easy or hard to read.
 Naive Bayes, Convolutional Neural Network, and distilBERT models were trained on a self-curated corpus which was divided into